ankitkpandey1/uringcore/BENCHMARK.md

-# uringloop Performance Benchmarks
+# uringcore Performance Benchmarks

 ## Overview

-This document presents performance measurements comparing uringloop against uvloop and the standard asyncio event loop.
+This document presents performance measurements comparing uringcore against uvloop and the standard asyncio event loop.
 The benchmarks focus on core event loop operations to isolate the overhead introduced by each implementation.

 ## Methodology